• Home

 Minor Age vs. burden of proof: why they are not in conflict

-It’s important to understand that the “minor age” issue and the “burden of proof” rule are not in conflict; they operate on different legal levels:
+It is important to clarify that the “minor age” issue and the “burden of proof” rule are not in conflict.
+Rather, they operate on different legal levels.

-• The minor age rule concerns the substantive requirement for citizenship recognition: if proven, voluntary naturalization during a child’s minority could be considered an interruption of transmission.
+• The minor age rule concerns the substantive requirement for citizenship recognition.

 What’s next?
 The Supreme Court’s United Sections will decide on the “Minor Age” issue